deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 # Getting started

-*Check the [GitHub repository](https://github.com/BiBiServ/bibigrid/tree/development) for detailed information about BiBiGrid.*

-*For the cloud workshop in Bielefeld (8.3.2018): Be sure that you are on the development branch.
-For some reasons the exlixir based acounts do not work for moment.
-Please use the workshop accounts for this tutorial.*
+*Check the [GitHub repository](https://github.com/BiBiServ/bibigrid/tree/development) for detailed information about BiBiGrid.
+For the cloud workshop in Bielefeld (8.3.2018): Be sure that you are on the development branch.*

 BiBiGrid is an open source tool hosted at github  for an easy cluster setup inside a cloud environment.
 BiBigrid is operating system  and cloud provider independend, there exist currently backend implementations for Amazon (AWS), Google (Google Compute), Microsoft (Azure) and Openstack.
 It provides a HPC like environment providing a shared FS between all nodes and Grid Batch Scheduler.

+### BiBiGrid configures a classic master / slaves cluster.

 ![BiBigrid Overview](images/overview.png)

-### BiBiGrid configures a classic master / slaves cluster.

 1. One master and one or more slave nodes.
 The used images could be blank images or could come with preinstalled software.
 BiBiGrid uses [Ansible](https://www.ansible.com) to install and configure the instances.
 2. All instances run in the same security group with default ssh access.
 Additional ports could be easily configured.